bmc0/dsp/README.md

 The loglevel can be set to `VERBOSE`, `NORMAL`, or `SILENT` through the `LADSPA_DSP_LOGLEVEL` environment variable.

+#### Notes

+The resample effect cannot be used with the LADSPA frontend.

+Some LADSPA hosts cache plugin information and may exhibit unexpected behavior if configuration files are added or removed, or if a configuration is edited to change the number of input and/or output channels.
+In these cases, it may be necessary to manually delete the cache file(s) or otherwise force the host to update its cache.

 #### Usage example: Route alsa audio through ladspa_dsp

 Put this in `~/.asoundrc`: